Johnson College Receives $7,500 Grant from the Robert H. Spitz Foundation

 Johnson College’s staff want to make sure that the campus is welcoming to all who visit.
 It is paramount to the College’s institutional goal of promoting equity and inclusion as part of its Strategic Plan.
 Identifying and resolving accessibility issues throughout campus will achieve this important goal and affirm the College is in compliance with current ADA requirements.

-“While our buildings were either designed or retrofitted to be ADA-compliant, we’re always working to improve our campus,” said Dr. Katie Leonard, Johnson College President & CEO.
+“While our buildings were either designed or retrofitted to be ADA-compliant, we’re always working to improve our campus,” said Dr. Katie Pittelli, Johnson College President & CEO.
 “We are grateful to the Robert Y. Moffat Family Charitable Trust for this grant that will ensure our campus is accessible to everyone who is enrolled, works and visits Johnson College.”

 Johnson College provides real-world, hands-on learning in a caring environment and prepares graduates to enter into or advance in their careers.
 Johnson College degrees become essential careers.
 Johnson College was founded in 1912, and is the region’s premier technical college, offering associate degrees in 15 programs and 3 academic certificates.
 An emphasis on hands-on instruction is supported by a low student-to-teacher ratio.
 Located in Scranton on a 44-acre campus, the College is an accredited, private, non-profit, co-educational institution with a strong tradition of working with regional business and industry to ensure a skilled and qualified workforce.
 For additional information on Johnson College, please call 1-800-2-WE-WORK, email enroll@johnson.edu, or visit Johnson.edu.